DragonsInn/BIRD3-legacy/app/Frontend/Frameworks/o.o/README.md

 ```

 ### About constructors
 `o.o` features a very simple constructor method.
-If you overwrite it's prototype's `__init` function, you hit it's constructor.
+If you overwrite the prototype's `__init` function, you hit it's constructor.
 That's it, really.

 ## Dependencies
 The main focus in this library is to stay as tiny as possible and be as efficient as possible.
 The dependencies used here were mostly discovered by [MicroJS](https://microjs.com)